lucianoiam/dpfwebui/README.md

 data types.
 These values are wrapped by `DISTRHO::ScriptValue` instances.
 The following JS types are supported: boolean, number, string.
 Any other types are mapped to null.

+New features should strictly relate to controlling the plugin or adding any missing UI tool that makes sense in an audio plugin context, bridging DPF C++ code first when available.

 For the C++ interfaces to plugin features check https://github.com/DISTRHO/DPF, it is included as a git submodule in `lib/DPF`.